Xi Jinping's new men: Who's who in China's ruling line-up

 Steven Jiang is CNN's Beijing senior producer.
 He has reported from China since 2001.

-Beijing (CNN)President Xi Jinping has unveiled a new lineup for China's all-powerful Communists' Politburo Standing Committee (PBSC), the top decision-making body in the country's one-party political system.
+Beijing (CNN)President Xi Jinping has unveiled a new lineup for China's all-powerful Politburo Standing Committee (PBSC), the ruling Communists' top decision-making body in a one-party political system.

-Xi's announcement came on Wednesday, a day after the close of the Communist Party National Congress, held twice a decade with a leadership reshuffle at the top of its agenda.
+Xi's announcement came Wednesday, a day after the close of the Communist Party National Congress, held twice a decade with a leadership reshuffle at the top of its agenda.

 With the five new members of the PBSC aged 60 or above, no heir apparent to Xi was anointed, breaking with recent custom and prompting speculation that Xi would seek to stay in power beyond 2022 when his second five-year term is due to end.